These easy Homemade Biscuits are by far the best, most delicious you will ever try! They are so fluffy, buttery, and full of soft flaky layers.

 Here are the steps and process images for how to make this recipe.
 More detailed instructions can be found in the recipe card below.

-- Turn the dough out onto a well floured surface.
-With floured hands, bring the dough together and gently flatten out into a three quarters of an inch thick rectangle.
+Turn the dough out onto a well-floured surface.
+With floured hands, bring the dough together and gently flatten it into a three-quarters-of-an-inch thick rectangle.

-- Place biscuits in a greased cast-iron skillet side-by-side touching each other.
+Place the biscuits into a greased cast-iron skillet (or baking sheet) side-by-side touching each other.
 I usually end up with 12 to 15 biscuits.

 Substitutions